Creating an Indigenous future

-An Indigenous future for Felix Cove
+for Felix Cove

-Stolen ancestral homelands
+Our history: stolen ancestral homelands

 On the west shores of Támal-liwa (Tomales Bay) within Point Reyes National Seashore, Felix Cove was home to the last Támal-ko (Coast Miwok) family to live on their ancestral lands.